-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copays).
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copays).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
 (Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Ohio Department of Medicaid.
+To find out more about Medicaid and its programs, contact the Kentucky Department for Medicaid Services or Indiana Family and Social Services Administration.